 - Announced: August 2018

 Overall?
-Travel photographers and videographers will love it, while I’d stick to the D750 for portrait or event photography.
+Travel photographers and videographers will love it, while I’d stick to the D780 for portrait and event photography because of the better autofocus tracking.
 But you can’t go wrong either way.

 Pros: